 Policymakers need to find ways to increase the social interaction budget

 The social interaction budget that keeps the infection under a certain threshold and the R Number (how many people get infected by a single infected person) <1 is limited.
 However, the use of PPE by people in their daily lives can allow for more social interaction while maintaining the infection rate constant.
 Countries in Asia have been quite successful in tackling COVID without introducing the strictest lockdown and this is very often attributed to the use of PPE and particularly face masks (Tufekci 2020).
 Studies are showing that if 80% of the people socially active wear masks the virus transmission could be halted (Howard 2020).
 For many countries securing face masks even for medical practitioners was difficult, therefore there was a certain degree of reluctance in recommending ordinary citizens wear masks.
 It would have put additional pressure on the PPE supply.
-Although scarves covering the nose and mouth or cloth masks might not offer a high degree of protection against the virus, it prevents the potentially asymptomatic or mild symptoms spreader project saliva droplets.
-It can also prevent young asymptomatic people touch their nose and immediately after that merchandise in the grocery shop or communal kitchen areas at the workplace.
-Several countries in Europe that have seen substantial drops in the contamination rate (Spain, The Czech Republic, Austria, etc.) made a long time ago compulsory the use of face masks in public spaces.
+Although scarves covering the nose and mouth or cloth masks might not offer a high degree of protection against the virus, it prevents the potentially asymptomatic or mild symptoms spreader from projecting saliva droplets.
+It can also prevent young asymptomatic people touching their nose and immediately after that merchandise in a grocery shop, or communal kitchen areas at the workplace.
+Several countries in Europe that have seen substantial drops in the contamination rate (Spain, the Czech Republic, Austria, etc.) made the use of face masks compulsory in public spaces a long time ago.
 In addition, face shields can prevent the reflex of touching the face and can help fight contamination from surfaces.

 Several months into the European pandemic, the restrictions on the social and economic life in the UK remained extensive with substantial negative effects on the economy.
 Until early July, the UK economy remained partially closed with millions furloughed, yet the new infections rate was higher than in most European countries that had eased the lockdown and allowed people to resume their jobs (please see Worldometers 2020).
 Overall, the UK has the largest COVID death numbers in Europe and among G7 (BBC 2020b).
 The great majority of countries in the EU, by contrast, have had, at least until early July, a lower infection and death rate per capita and are now more advanced in lifting the lockdown.
 At least part of their success can be attributed to the way they managed in the last months their social interaction budget: closing schools early in the pandemic and deciding early on not to reopen schools this academic year due to concerns related to the proper implementation of social distancing among young students; better enforcing the lockdown (including through fines) and making sure fewer citizens violate the lockdown rules and misspend social interaction budget; adopting early on compulsory face masks and integrating into policy the evidence that came from Asia in this regard.
 Nevertheless, we are far from the end of this pandemic and earlier access to the vaccine for the UK could improve its overall record in coping with COVID-19.
 The concept of social interaction budget can help us design solutions for restarting the economy and limiting the damage made on it by future restrictions on social life until a very effective COVID-19 cure or vaccine is found.

-This post represents the views of the author and not those of the COVID-19 blog or LSE.
+This post represents the views of the author and not those of the COVID-19 blog, nor LSE.